 Food is where you will have the most control over.
 The grocery stores in Switzerland sell amazing baked goods and salads to choose from, to keep the budget under check.
 When you are exploring via day trips, carry food with you, or eat at fast food joints – they will be there too.

 But go out every now and then to treat yourself in this beautiful place.
 So set aside some moolah for that.

 Swiss Travel Card

-The Swiss Travel Pass provides you with unlimited travel throughout Swiss travel network of rail, bus and boat on consecutive days available for 3, 4, 8 or 15 days.
+The Swiss Travel Pass provides you with unlimited travel throughout the Swiss travel network of rail, bus, and boat on consecutive days available for 3, 4, 8, or 15 days.
 If you are planning to use local trams and trains extensively (and no day tours), then opt for the 8-day pass.
 This will cover your transport back to the airport as well.

 Combination of tours and Travel Card

 You can certainly combine 2-3 day tours (from the ones listed in the itinerary) and add a 3 day or a 4 day Swiss Travel Pass.
 Use the pass either at the start of your trip or towards the end so that you are using the pass on consecutive days.

 Budget (3-day Swiss pass and 3-day tours & 2 return tickets for the airport, itinerary 1, departing from Zurich): $650 – $1000 USD